Thein-Naing/post-mern/README.md

-This is 2nd mern stack exercise.
-It works but update and delete functions are not working bec of I forget to seperate model/schema/controller from server.js and also forget to commit backend file to git.
+Is is exercises from Marina Kim youtube channel video and it is my 2nd mern stack exercise.
+It works but update and delete functions are not working bec of I forget to seperate model/schema/controller from server.js and also forget to commit backend files to git.
 Sorry for incompetence in coding.
 Here is the link: https://mern-exercises-post.netlify.app/.